DOJ Considers Federal Charges Against Jose Ines Garcia Zarate In Lieu Of Acquittal In Kate Steinle Murder

 — Donald J. Trump (@realDonaldTrump) December 1, 2017

-While federal charges against Garcia Zarate will not necessarily give justice to Kate Steinle, it will give our country a piece of mind that the District of Justice is pushing for a more secure and safe environment for our communities.
+While federal charges against Garcia Zarate will not necessarily give justice to Kate Steinle, it might give our country a piece of mind that the Department of Justice is pushing for a more secure and safe environment for our communities.

 Although Garcia Zarate didn’t deny shooting Kate, his attorney claimed that he shot her by “accident.”
 Kate was shot in the back while walking with her father in San Francisco two years ago.